AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 =[-0.2,0.2].
 $$

-The same endpoint rule handles any affine neuron.
+These endpoint choices handle any affine neuron.
 To compute the lower output bound, use the lower input endpoint for a positive weight and the upper input endpoint for a negative weight.
 Reverse those choices for the upper output bound, then add the bias.

 ## Carry the bounds through ReLU

-ReLU is monotone, so applying it to an interval gives
+Because ReLU is monotone, applying it to an interval gives

 $$
 v\in[\underline v,\overline v]